goodformandspectacle/v_and_a/elastic_spelunker/README.md

 It expects an elasticsearch instance to run.
 By default, in *development* this is expected to be `http://localhost:9200` - but you can configure this in `config/environments/development.rb'.

 In *production*, you should set your elasticsearch host as an environment variable called `ELASTICSEARCH_HOST`.
+You can include http basic auth in the URL you set here.

 In development, the software also expects a MySQL database.
 Set up your database in `config/database.yml` and then: